google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 The Fluke 62 MAX Plus non-contact is a good alternative to the ThermoWorks with a nice combination of durability and functionality.

-One of the chief complaints about IR thermometers is that they can be quite fragile, but the Fluke 62 MAX Plus is more than capable of riding out the usual drops and bumps that kitchen equipment typically faces.
+One of the chief complaints about IR thermometers is that they can be pretty fragile, but the Fluke 62 MAX Plus can more than ride out the usual drops and bumps that kitchen equipment typically faces.

-The robust plastic outer is IP 54 rated, which means it’s protected against dust and splashes of liquid, ideal for surviving the standard cookout.
+The robust plastic outer is IP 54 rated, which means it’s it’sected against dust and liquid splashes, which is ideal for surviving the standard cookout.

 With a temperature range of -22°F to 1202°F and an accuracy rating of ±1.0% of the reading, the Fluke 62 MAX Plus will give you precise read temperatures on the hottest grill from up to 12 meters away.

-To make sure you are reading the temperature for the right surface, the Fluke 62 MAX Plus comes with dual laser sighting to keep you on target.
+To ensure you are reading the temperature for the right surface, the Fluke 62 MAX Plus has dual laser sighting to keep you on target.

-If you are firing up the pizza oven the combination of laser guidance and the backlit LCD screen means you won’t even need to leave your chair to check on the temperature.
+If you are firing up the pizza oven, the combination of laser guidance and the backlit LCD screen means you won’twon’t to leave your chair to check the temperature.

 What We Like

-It’s super durable – Fluke built the 62 MAX Plus to survive “the dirtiest and dustiest industrial sites,” so you can expect it to deal with most of the accidents that happen around the grill.
-Its IP 54 rating is more than enough to keep scattered dry rub and splashed beer out of its innards.
+It’s It’sr durable – Fluke built the 62 MAX Plus to survive “the “irtiest and dustiest industrial sites,” so “ou can expect it to deal with most of the accidents around the grill.
+Its IP 54 rating is enough to keep scattered dry rub and splashed beer out of its innards.

-It’s drop-proof (to an extent) – The occasional drop won’t phase the 62 MAX Plus, as long as it’s less than 3 meters.
-This means you can stop worrying about dropping your thermometer and get on with concentrating on your cooking.
+It’s It’s-proof (to an extent) – The occasional drop won’twon’te the 62 MAX Plus, as long as it’s it’s than 3 meters.
+This means you can stop worrying about dropping your thermometer and concentrate on cooking.

-It’s very accurate – With a huge temperature range – up to 1202°F – and only a 1% variation in temperature readings, the 62 MAX Plus is the best way to get accurate surface temperature readings.
+It’s It’s accurate – With a vast temperature range – up to 1202°F – and only a 1% variation in temperature readings, the 62 MAX Plus is the best way to get accurate surface temperature readings.
 Not bad for something you can use up to 12 meters away from the object you are scanning!

-The battery life – The 62 MAX Plus takes a single AA battery, which does mean it is compact and easy to store, but it does somewhat cut down its battery life.
+The battery life – The 62 MAX Plus takes a single AA battery, which means it is compact and easy to store, but it somewhat cuts down its battery life.
 With only a single battery, you can expect your 62 MAX Plus to last just 8 hours with laser and backlight on.

 The combination of price and features make the Fluke 62 MAX one of our favorite laser thermometers.